 Section 2.
 Meetings of Members.
 Official membership meetings may be scheduled by action of the Board of Directors, the President, or by a membership petition signed by two percent or ten (whichever is greater) of the voting members.
 Notice of meetings shall be mailed to each voting member at least thirty days prior to meeting dates via the Chapter newsletter or special written notice.
 Each action taken at such membership meetings, which requires total membership ratification of rejection, shall be submitted to the total voting membership for such action by mail.

 Section 1.
 Nominating Committee.
-The Nominating Committee shall consist of (1) up to three of the most recent available past Presidents of the Chapter, with the second most recent serving as Chairperson; (1) and equal or greater number of members-at-large to be selected by the Chairperson with due consideration of experience in the affairs of the Chapter and with approval of the President; and (3) the current President shall serve as an ex-officio member.
+The Nominating Committee shall consist of: (1) up to three of the most recent available past Presidents of the Chapter, with the second most recent serving as Chairperson; (2) an equal or greater number of members-at-large to be selected by the Chairperson with due consideration of experience in the affairs of the Chapter and with approval of the President; and (3) the current President shall serve as an ex-officio member.
 Chapter Bylaws may specify that at-large members may be elected rather than appointed.
 No member of the Nominating Committee may be nominated for any office or for a directorship while serving as a member of the Nominating Committee.

 Section 2.
 Nominations by Nominating Committee and Minimum Offices.
 The Nominating Committee shall annually nominate from among the voting members of the Chapter candidates for each office and directorship to be filled.
-As a minimum, the offices shall consist of President, Vice President, Secretary, and Treasurer.
+As a minimum, the offices shall consist of President, President-Elect, Secretary, and Treasurer.
 Elective offices for this Chapter are specified in the Bylaws.

 Section 3.
 Nominations by Chapter Membership.
 Any member may recommend candidates to the Nominating Committee.
 The name of any eligible member may be proposed by a petition signed by two percent or ten (whichever is greater) of voting Chapter members eligible to vote, properly submitted, for a specific position other than for an office that is to be filled by an officer-elect who automatically succeeds to the designated office in the second fiscal year.
 The Nominee so proposed shall be added to the slate presented by the Nominating Committee.
 Such petition shall be accompanied by needed biographical data and a written statement of the proposed candidate indicating his or her ability and willingness to serve if elected.
 By laws shall prescribe a time schedule that will permit reasonable opportunity to petition between the announcement of nominations and the elections.

-BOARD OF DIRECTORS AND ADMINISTRATION
+Article VI BOARD OF DIRECTORS AND ADMINISTRATION

 Section 1.
 Functions and Composition.
 The business and property of the Chapter shall be managed and controlled by the Board of Directors.
 The Board shall consist of elective officers, such additional elected members as may be provided by the Bylaws, and the immediate past president who shall be an ex-officio member of the Board of Directors.
 The specific number of officers and directors with titles and definitions of authority, responsibility, and duties shall be as designated in this document.
 Any voting member of the Chapter shall be eligible for election to the Board of Directors, except a member of the Nominating Committee.
 One half of the Board members shall constitute a quorum.